List of Intercity-Express lines in Germany: 45

-Line 45 starts in Cologne main station and stops between Frankfurt and Cologne at some stations of the Cologne–Frankfurt high-speed rail line.
+Line 45 starts in Cologne main station and stops at some stations of the Cologne–Frankfurt high-speed rail line.
 At the end of the high-speed line, it runs to the west and goes via Wiesbaden and Mainz to Stuttgart.

 From Monday to Friday, one train (ICE 712) runs from Mainz to Cologne only and one train (ICE 713) runs Cologne – Mainz – Frankfurt.

 47

 The line, which was introduced with the 2014 timetable change, connected individual services between Dortmund and Stuttgart running over the Cologne–Frankfurt and Mannheim–Stuttgart high-speed routes.
 Frankfurt is served only at the airport and not at the main station.
 In addition, the frequency has been increased to approximately once every two-hours.
 The line was extended to Munich over the new Wendlingen–Ulm high-speed railway from December 2022.

+Since the 2024 timetable year, a pair of trains has been running from Stuttgart to Norddeich Mole and back on Saturdays.
+It follows a slightly different route than the rest of the line.
+The stops at Leer, Papenburg, Meppen, and Lingen are served only in the direction of Stuttgart.

 49

 Line 49 runs between Cologne and Frankfurt (Main) and stops at all stations of the Cologne–Frankfurt high-speed rail line.

 From Monday to Friday, two trains start from Dortmund:

 In addition, from Monday to Thursday, a train runs from Cologne to Hamm: